ChrisHanigan/HomeHub/README.md

 This extension is in development and I do plan on releasing this on the chrome app store at v1.0

 # intent
-Create a html website to use as a new tab page which displays all bookmarks and some useful apps without any outside services, keeping everything syncronised to Chrome.
+Create a chrome extension which displays all bookmarks and some useful apps without any outside services, keeping everything syncronised to Chrome.

 # todo